shariqimran/dsci-100-tennisRegressionModel/README.md

 **Contributors:** Shariq Imran Hassan, Nelson Li, Sanidhya Singh, Logan Hale

+**Project Goal:** Formulate a Predictive Question and answer it using a simple classfier and regression model

 ## Introduction
 For our project we will analyze player stats for the Top 500 tennis players.
 Tennis is a racket sport played on courts everywhere.
 Some major tournaments include Wimbledon, US Open, Australian Open, and French Open.
 Our dataset contains a variety of information including the player’s age, handedness, name, height, seasons, etc.